To connect with nature is a profoundly important requirement for human health. It's one of my top healthy living tips.

 When it is really impossible to get outdoors on a regular basis, a guided visualization can help with grounding as well.
 Be sure to look for our upcoming guided healing meditation audio files.

 Getting out as close to sunrise as possible, when the grass is still dewey, is one of the best times to connect with nature.
-You get the hormonal balancing health benefits of the early sun, which increases the release of serotonin ~ a mood boosting hormone that promotes a calm, focused energy, reduces depression and anxiety, and has been shown in studies to help improve fertility, and weight regulation, in addition to the many healing benefits from grounding with the earth.
+You get the hormonal balancing health benefits of the early sun, which can increase the release of serotonin ~ a mood boosting hormone that promotes a calm, focused energy, reduces depression and anxiety, and has been shown in studies to help improve fertility, and weight regulation, in addition to the many healing benefits from grounding with the earth.

 (Learn more about Earthing, here.)